Rustamid dynasty: Decline

 In 873, a succession crisis occurred as the third imam Abu Bakr, fearing the loss of his title to his older brother Mohammed Abu al-Yaqzan, attempted to assassinate him.
 However, his plot failed, leading to the population uprising against Abu Bakr, resulting in his overthrow and death in 874.
 Consequently, Mohammed Abu al-Yaqzan assumed the title.

 After Abd al-Wahhab, the Rustamids grew militarily weak; they were easily conquered by the Ismaili Fatimids in 909, upon which many Ibadis – including the last imam – fled to the Sedrata tribe of Ouargla, whence they would ultimately emigrate to Mzab.
+Among the reasons behind the fall of the Rustamid state was their non-compliance with the Kharijite requirement that the imam must be elected by consultation.
+The Rustamids' decision to rule as a hereditary dynasty lost them popular support from the populace, who viewed their rule as tyrannical akin to that of the Abbasid Caliphate.

 Society and culture

 The Rustamid dynasty, "developed a cosmopolitan reputation in which Christians, non-Kharijite Muslims, and adherents of different sects of Kharijites lived".
 On the intellectual field, the Rustamids had many scholars and learned men, such as Abd al-Rahman ibn Rustam, Abd al-Wahhab ibn Abd al-Rahman, Aflah ibn ‘Abd al-Wahhab, dan Abu al-Yaqzhan ibn Aflah, Mahdi an-Nafusi, ‘Abd Allah al-Lamthi, and Mahmud ibn Bakr.
 ‘Abd ar-Rahman had an exegesis of the Qur’an.
 ‘Abd al-Wahhab wrote his Masa'il Nafusah on Islamic jurisprudence.
 Aflah mastered Arabic literature, mathematics, and astronomy.
 Abu al-Yaqzhan wrote about 40 works.
 Because of their intellectual enthusiasm, the Rustamids vigorously transferred valuable works from the Mashriq to the Maghrib, especially to the library of al-Ma‘shumah (in Tahert) and that of Khizanah Nafusah (in Jabal Nafusah).

 Moreover, Tahert was famous as ‘Iraq al-Maghrib, al-‘Iraq ash-Shaghir, Balkh al-Maghrib, or Little Basra.
 Apart from these achievements, the Rustamids also had significant contribution to Islamization in the Maghrib and Bilad as-Sudan.
 For about two centuries (130–340 AH / 750–950 AD), the Kharijite people gained control of trade routes in the Maghrib and Bilad as-Sudan.
 Many Ibadite merchants made journeys along the vast area, such as Tahert, Wargla, Nafzawa, Jabal Nafusah, Tadmakkat, Gao, and Ghana.
 By this economic activity, the Ibadites took advantages of trading business and preaching Islam at the same time.

 The Rustamid dynasty's origin accounted for the large presence of Persians in Tahert in the 9th century.